Things to do in Arashiyama – Kyoto – A different kind of Paradise in Japan

 A trip to Arashiyama is compulsory.

-Arashiyama is a gold mine for tourists, and any trip to Japan is not complete without a visit to the popular tourist spot situated a little outside of Kyoto.
+Arashiyama is a gold mine for tourists, and any trip to Japan is not complete without a visit to this popular tourist spot, which is situated a little outside of Kyoto.

-There are many attractions to visit with an abundance of temples, gardens, tea houses, a monkey park, and of course, the world-famous Bamboo Grove walk, which is a real hit for all visitors.
+There are many attractions to visit, including temples, gardens, tea houses, a monkey park, and the world-famous Bamboo Grove walk, which is a real hit with visitors.

 However, the enormous appeal of Arashiyama is its natural beauty; it’s gorgeous to walk through the breathtaking attractions and take in the surroundings and nature around you.